-Abstract: The rulemaking was initiated to reduce backlog in, and streamline, the FM allotment procedures and, to a lesser extent, streamline certain procedures pertaining to AM applications.
+Abstract: The rulemaking was initiated to reduce backlog in, and streamline. the FM allotment procedures and, to a lesser extent, streamline certain procedures pertaining to AM applications.
 Although the Commission has made important changes to streamline the processing of radio broadcast applications, the basic procedures for amending the Table have not changed since 1982.
 The Notice seeks comment on a number of specific rule and procedural changes in the handling of FM and AM applications and rulemaking petitions to amend the Table.
 In the area of applications procedures, the Notice seeks comments on various proposals designed to encourage only bona fide proponents to submit petitions and to limit the complexity of such petitions.
 If these changes are adopted, it will expedite the approval and implementation on new and upgraded radio service to the public.
+The Report and Order adopted the proposals from the notice.

 Action Date FR Cite

 NPRM 06/22/05 70 FR 44537

-NPRM Comment 10/03/05
+NPRM Comment Period End 10/03/05

-Period End

-Next Action Undete rmined
+Report & Order 12/20/06 71 FR 76208